Viktor Shudegov: Biography

 From 2002 to 2007 he served as Chairman of the Federation Council Committee on Science, Culture, Education, Healthcare and Ecology, and was a member of the Federation Council Commission on the Methodology for Exercising the Constitutional Powers of the Federation Council.

-In December 2007 he was elected as Deputy of the State Duma of the Russian Federation, and became Deputy Chairman of the Committee for Education of the State Duma of the Russian Federation.
+In December 2007 he was elected as Deputy of the 5th State Duma and became Deputy Chairman of the Committee for Education of the State Duma of the Russian Federation.

 He was consistently included in the TOP-50 of the general "Rating of lawmakers" and in the TOP-30 of the "Rating of lawmakers" from the opposition.
 He developed over 100 legislative initiatives aimed at combating corruption, protecting the interests of children and their parents, researchers, teachers and students, pensioners.

 He was president of GLOBE-Russia (World Organization of Parliamentarians for a Balanced Environment), Doctor of Physical and Mathematical Sciences, Academician of the Russian Academy of Natural Sciences, and member of the International Academy of Informatization, International Academy of Sciences of Ecology, Human Security and Nature, and member of the General Council of the IPC "EKORECYCLING".

 Shudegov wrote over 380 scientific papers on science, education, social protection of the population, ecology, solid state physics, nanotechnology, articles on normative, technical and innovative activities in science and higher education.

 As a lawmaker, he was known for a number of initiatives, including equating ridicule at the teacher with insulting a government official, as well as prohibiting officials from entering into government contracts with companies where their relatives work in leadership positions.